ChipBHRP/Up-Coming-Projects/README.md

 # Up-Coming-Projects
 Use The Read Me To See My In Progress Scripts

-Current In Progress Scripts:
-Rope For Rescue - Half Fished But Left It To Dry Cuz I Got Mad|
+Rope For Rescue – Half Finished But Left It To Dry Cuz I Got Mad |
-Road Debris - Nor Far From finish, Adds Passive Rp|
+Road Debris – Not Far From Finish, Adds Passive RP |
-Road Events - Far From Finished, But Adds A Level Of Passive Rp|
+Road Events – Far From Finished, But Adds A Level Of Passive RP |
-Blackout - Not Needed But More of A PAssion Project|
+Blackout – Not Needed But More Of A Passion Project |
-Street Blackout For Specific Strrt Powerpoles If Hit|
+Street Blackout For Specific Street Power Poles If Hit |
-Tow Script With A Actaul Truck That Spawns In Takes The Car And Drives Off|
+Tow Script With An Actual Truck That Spawns In, Takes The Car, And Drives Off |
-Walfare Check For St John Passive Rp|
+Welfare Check For St John Passive RP |
-Speed Bump/Tracfic Lighs Deployable For NZTA|
+Speed Bump/Traffic Lights Deployable For NZTA |